Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Progressbar/README.md

 The  `VitaminProgressbar` exists in different styles, depending on the `variant`.

 For variant `.linear`, it exists in 3 styles, settable through the `style` associated value of the `variant` property :
-- `.percentage` : the progress percentage will be displayed on the top right of the progress bar, and an optional label can be displayed on the top left of the progress bar.
+- `.percentage`: the progress percentage will be displayed on the top right of the progress bar, and an optional label can be displayed on the top left of the progress bar.
 This label can be set with the `leftLabelText` property
+- `.labelOnly`: an optional label can be displayed on the top left of the progress bar.
+This label can be set with the `leftLabelText` property
-- `.empty` : nothing will be displayed except the progress bar
+- `.empty`: nothing will be displayed except the progress bar

 For variant `.circular`, it exists in 4 styles, settable through the `style` associated value of the `variant` property :
-- `.percentage` : the progress percentage will be displayed in the center of the progress bar
+- `.percentage`: the progress percentage will be displayed in the center of the progress bar
-- `.image(UIImage)` : a rounded configurable image will be displayed in the center of the progress bar.
+- `.image(UIImage)`: a rounded configurable image will be displayed in the center of the progress bar.
 You must provide an imagge, that will be fitted (i.e. resized, but not stretched) and rounded in the available space in the center of the progressbar.
 - `.empty` : nothing will be displayed in the center of the progress bar

 You can also decide to display or not the track (i.e. the grey circle behind the progress in `.circular` variant, or the grey line behind the progress in `.linear` variant) by setting the `showTrack` boolean property